clMathLibraries/clFFT/README.md

 -   [clmath-developers@googlegroups.com][] - group whose focus is for
     developers interested in contributing to the library code

+### API semantic versioning
+Good software is typically the result of the loop of feedback and iteration; software interfaces no less so. clFFT follows the [semantic_versioning] guidelines.
+The version number used is of the form MAJOR.MINOR.PATCH.

 ## clFFT Wiki

 The [project wiki][clmath@googlegroups.com] contains helpful